 Treatment of malnutrition and malaria

-A country in which the percentage of inhabitants suffering from malnutrition is higher than 15% is considered to be a country in a state of emergency.
-This percentage of 15% is exceeded every year in Niger – despite a relatively stable political situation and the absence of a particular nutritional crisis in Niger.
-This high mortality rate is, among other reasons, the result of a strong prevalence of certain pathologies, especially deadly for children, such as malaria, diarrhea and measles and difficult accessibility of primary and secondary health care.
+A population with a malnutrition rate higher than 15% is considered to be in an emergency.
+This rate is surpassed every year in Niger despite a stable political situation and the absence of any particular nutritional crisis.
+The very high rate of mortality is also due to a high prevalence of certain pathologies that are especially deadly in children: malaria, diarrhea and measles, and by the lack of access to primary and secondary health care.

-Together ALIMA and BEFEN work with various participants to support the Niger Ministry of Health in order to reduce child mortality.
-UNICEF provides therapeutic food and medicine for the Mirrah malnutrition treatment centres.
-WFP (World Food Programme) provides food for accompanying mothers.
-ALIMA and BEFEN ensure health care quality and good operational management of the project.
+Alima and BEFEN work together with various others players to support the Niger Ministry of Health to try and reduce infant-childhood mortality.
+Unicef supplies therapeutic foods and medicine to malnutrition-treatment centers.
+WFP (World Food Program) supplies food to the accompanying mothers.
+Alima and BEFEN supervise the medical quality of the care and the project’s proper operational management.

-ALIMA has also trained 75 local officers and 120 community officers in the early detection of severely malnourished children within the community.
-Early detection can not only save lives but also limit or even avoid the after effects of malnutrition.
+Alima also trains community outreach agents in the early detection of severely malnourished children within the community.
+Early detection not only makes it possible to save lives but also limit, even avoid, the after-effects of malnutrition.